 SNAP (Symbiosis National Aptitude Test)

 SNAP is a national level entrance examination for management courses which is conducted by Symbiosis International University.
 The exam is generally used for admissions in all the institutions under Symbiosis International University.
 However, many other institutions have also started accepting SNAP scores for admissions in their management programs.SNAP is a computer-based test and measures the critical thinking of the students on the basis of general English, quantitative, data interpretation, data sufficiency, analytical and logical reasoning.

 The two main primary MBA entrance exams in order to study abroad at top universities include:

 One of the most popular and attempted MBA entrance exams, the GMAT specifically tests the suitability with respect to management courses.
-A high GMAT score of around 700 is considered above par and significantly elevate chances of getting selected to top B-Schools of the world.
+A high GMAT score of around 700 is considered above par and significantly elevates chances of getting selected to top B-Schools of the world.
+The exam is CAT (computer adaptive test) format and assesses the candidates analytical writing, quantitative, verbal and reading skills in standard written english.
 However, scoring well in these papers alone is surely not enough to get admission abroad.
 The IELTS/TOEFL scores, statement of purpose, letters of recommendation and a host of other materials are also required.